Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in business and management, most graduates are either in employment or further study.
-A fairly high proportion of graduates were overseas, while almost none were receiving a benefit.
-The median salary two years after completion was around $45,000.
+Three years after completing a bachelor’s degree in business and management, the large majority of graduates are in employment.
+A fairly high proportion of graduates were overseas, while very few were receiving a benefit.
+The median salary three years after graduation was estimated to be about $53,000.
 Note that only a small fraction of these graduates were employed as importers or exporters.

 Importers and exporters are not on Immigration New Zealand's skill shortage lists.